Saint Mary's Cathedral of KonTum

 Beautiful church made of wood (Source: Vietnamvn)

-Built between 1913 and 1918 by French priests, Saint Mary's Cathedral of Kon Tum was built entirely of wood, most of it sourced from the local tree, a hard wood that is famous for its longevity.
+Built between 1913 and 1918 by French priests, Saint Mary's Cathedral was built entirely of wood, most of it sourced from the local tree, a hardwood that is famous for its longevity.
 The church, despite its age, still stands tall, a testament to good workmanship and care.
 Architecture is a hybrid: pointed, high arches signify Gothic influence, but motifs of traditional Bahnar stilt houses ground it in local identity.

 History of the church (Source: Vietnamvn)

-The ideal time to tour Kon Tum and the cathedral is November to March when the Central Highlands experience cool dry conditions.
+The ideal time to tour he cathedral is November to March when the Central Highlands experience cool dry conditions.
 The air is fresh, blue skies reign, and the temperature hovers between 18°C and 25°C. It is also the season when local life gets going, and there are community celebrations and religious ceremonies that are held.

 Avoid the wet season (May to October) when heavy showers can disrupt travel and limit your ability to walk around.
 An early morning or late afternoon visit will reward you with the best natural light for photographs, and a more peaceful, more reflective atmosphere in and around the church.